KarthikeyaRavirala/portfolio/README.md

 2. Replace social links in `components/Footer.tsx`

-3. Add your own project screenshots in the `public/` directory
+3. Add your own project screenshots in the `public/` directory# Portfolio